UW-Hydro/rasmlib/allplot/readme.txt

 Firstly it will run 4 background jobs and start the fifth on the screen

-after the 5th is finished, the last jobs will run in the backgroud (this is because the last jobs make plots to overwrite some of the fifth)
+after the 5th is finished, the last jobs will run in the backgroud, this is because the last jobs make plots to overwrite some of the fifth, so please make sure the 5th(./plot_surface_tem/shellplot.sh) and the 6th(./plot_swq_summer/shellplot_summer.sh) shellscript output directories(variable "figp") are the same.